Cl4sm/CSE576_Project/submissions/phase2-dataset-2/submit-this-README.md

 1. Tokenizing source code and IDA decompiler output.
 2. Creating and training the model using fairseq.
-3. Creating dataset.
+3. Creating the dataset.

-We assigned a specific person responsible for each task who will perform the implementatin.
+We assigned a specific person responsible for each task who will perform the implementation.
 However, high level details of each task are discussed among the team and finalized.
 Additionally, members also help the responsible person as needed.
 The task responsibility assignment was done as follows: